-Moving back to Table 2, the main results are virtually identical when regional fixed effects are excluded (not shown), and are robust to the inclusion of country per capita income as an additional control (Table 2, regression 3).18 The addition of home country democracy as a control also does not change the result (not shown).
-The association between home country civil war and yellow cards holds conditional on the country rule of law measure (regression 4), and when we control for team characteristics: the point estimate on the civil war measure is nearly identical at 0.0076 (z-score 2.24, not shown) when team fixed effects are included.
+Moving back to Table 2, the main results are virtually identical when regional fixed effects are excluded (not shown), and are robust to the inclusion of country per capita income as an additional control (Table 2, regression 2).17 The addition of home country democracy as a control also does not change the result (not shown).
+The association between home country civil war and yellow cards holds conditional on the country rule of law measure (regression 3).
+18 The results are unchanged when both rule of law and per capita income are included in the same regression (not shown).
+It also remains unchanged when we control for team characteristics: the point estimate on the civil war measure is nearly identical at 0.0076 (z-score 2.24, not shown) when team fixed effects are included.
 The result is also robust to accounting for team quality, measured by their league standings in two variables: the first variable indicates if the team finished among the top five teams in its league, while the second indicates if they finished among the bottom five.
 Players on top-five teams are less likely to receive yellow cards (coefficient estimate -0.043, z-score 1.68) while players in lowly teams receive somewhat more cards (0.063, z-score 1.66), but most importantly, the point estimate on the civil war measure remains large and statistically significant (0.0072, z-score 2.48, not shown) when these team controls are included.